How the Rec Center of the Future Mixes Brains with Brawn

 Fitness trends and opportunities are constantly changing thanks to new technology and research.
 While no one can say for sure what a recreation center will look like in 25 years, we can set you up for success with a facility that’s flexible and adaptable to your guests evolving needs.

-Kevin Armstrong and Gudmundur Jonsson bring decades of combined experience designing recreation centers and sports facilities.
-Together, they create with an eye toward both the present and future, resulting in spaces that hum with the same level of activity and efficient operations from opening day to 10 years and beyond.
-To learn more about their approach, send them a note.
+Gudmundur Jonsson brings years of experience designing recreation centers and sports facilities.
+He creates with an eye toward both the present and future, resulting in spaces that hum with the same level of activity and efficient operations from opening day to 10 years and beyond.
+To learn more about his approach, send him a note.